A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Ayamaru (謝る): To apologize.

 - Baka (バカ): Stupid.
-Probably the most well-known rude Japanese swear word.
+Probably the most well-known vulgar Japanese swear word.
+The most well-known rude Anime word too.

 - Bakemono (化物): Monster.